 - We fish for all bass species including large-mouth bass, small-mouth bass, spotted bass, and sand bass.
 We also fish seasonally for crappie and walleye

-Glover River has protected areas for wade fishing.
-Using low-visibility line, light tackle, small bait and careful casting you can pull an abundance of perch, smallmouth and largemouth bass and other species.
-Fishing is best on the upper section of the river, above the rapids and faster moving waters.
+Glover River has protected areas for Wade fishing.
+Using low-visibility lines, light tackle, small bait, and careful casting you can pull an abundance of perch, smallmouth and largemouth bass, and other species.
+Fishing is best on the upper section of the river, above the rapids and faster-moving waters.

 - Train Rides – The Beavers Bend Depot Inc. offers training rides (580-494-6613) – Be sure to stop by the stables to enjoy a one-hour trail ride through 2 1/2 miles of scenic terrain, with native wildlife views included.
 Children under five must ride double with a parent, while older children will be at ease on their own experienced horse.
 In addition to the regular trail rides, hayrides are scheduled on Saturdays and can be booked for private functions.